 It is the opinion of the Board that the quality of a company's reporting is primarily determined by the organisation's competence in accounting matters as well as how the accounting, reporting and finance functions are staffed and organised.
 At Ratos, the entire investment organisation is deeply involved in reporting from the companies.
 This means that the quality of the accounting and reporting of the companies is continuously examined and developed.
+Through the Audit Committee, the Board oversees the accuracy of the financial reporting and evaluate recommendations for improvement.
+The Audit Committee provides continuous oral reports to the Board and submits proposals on issues that require a Board decision.

 Ratos Accounts is organised and manned on the basis of the need to ensure that the Group maintains a high accounting standard and complies with IFRS and other standards within accounting.
 Working duties include preparing regular accounts mainly for the parent company, and preparing closing accounts for both the parent company and the Group.
-A total of seven people are employed within the function headed by the company's Finance Manager.
+A total of six people are employed within the function headed by the company's Finance Manager.
 The employees have long professional experience in reporting and accounting.
 The Debt Management function comprises one person with many years of experience of banking and finance issues.